 Human rights in Islam are firmly rooted in the belief that Allah, and Allah alone, is the Law Giver and the source of all human rights.
 Due to their divine origin, no ruler, government, assembly or authority can curtail or violate in any way the human rights conferred by Allah, nor can they be surrendered.

 These rights are also evident when it comes to non-Muslims living in Muslim society.
-The prophet Muhammad used to visit the sick people in Madinah, Jews as well Human rights in Islam are firmly rooted in the belief that Allah, and Allah alone is the Law Giver...
+The Prophet Mohammad used to visit the sick people in Al-Madina; Jews as well as Muslims.

-as Muslims.
 Hospitals admitted and treated people irrelevant of their religion or social status.
-At the governmental level, Christians and Jews reached prominent positions of authority.
-When a Jewish funeral procession passed by the Prophet, he stood up as a sign of respect.
+In the governmental level, Christians and Jews reached prominent positions of authority.
+When a Jewish funeral procession passed by the prophet, he stood up as a sign of respect.
 Christians and Jews were admitted to Muslim schools, colleges and universities and some were given boarding at the expense of the State.
-During the Spanish Inquisition the Muslim World was a safe haven for the Jews, who like the Muslims were fleeing Spanish persecution, after prospering and living in harmony in Muslim Spain for over 700 years.
+During the Spanish Inquisition the Muslim World was a safe haven for the Jews, who were like the Muslims fleeing Spanish persecution, after prospering and living in harmony in Muslim Spain for over 700 years.

-"Whoever kills an innocent soul, who has not taken a life or brought destruction to society, it is as if he has killed the entire humanity; and whoever saves an innocent soul it is as if he has saved the entire humanity."
-(Qur'an 5: 32)
+"Whoever kills an innocent soul, who has not taken a life or brought destruction to society, is as if has killed the entire humanity; and whoever saves an innocent soul is as if he has saved the entire humanity."
+(Qur'an 5, 32)